 I shouldn’t have worried.
 She and King started playing as soon as entered the backyard.
 She was the best thing that ever happened to him.
 She nipped his back legs and nommed on his face and goaded him into chasing her.
 They played tug o’ war or tag or simply raced around.
 King had slowed down in his old age, but his little sister kept him young.

 Gaby went through some pretty nasty GI issues over the course of our first year together, which led to multiple trips to the vet and a visit to a specialist.
 The diagnosis?
 Inflammatory bowel disease.
 So far, I’ve been able to manage it with diet (duck & sweet potato, thank you) and twice daily doses of famotidine.
 The good news is that she is thriving.
 Her coat, which had been thin and coarse, is now silky soft and so thick that I need to have her clipped for the summer.
 She’s also put on a bit of weight, and now weighs about 42 pounds.
 She’s bold and bouncy and sweet and smart.
 Did I mention sassy?
 I would say she looks sassy, wouldn’t you?

-King is a GSD-Lab mix.
-He was born at the end of March, 2001, which makes him an Aries.
+King was a GSD-Lab mix.
+He was born at the end of March, 2001, which made him an Aries.
 If you believe in astrology, truer words.
 Stubborn, impulsive, energetic, “I AM The King!”
 Too smart by half.
 I found him during a check of my company want ads, where I noticed a posting for a 12-week old male puppy.
 Prince, our previous dog, had been gone for two years by that point, and it was time.
 I went with my dad to check out this puppy, and found a 28-pound bundle of energy bouncing around with his equally energetic mom and sis.
 Exuberance as a genetic trait.
 What I’m trying to say is that I had plenty of warning.